backdrop-contrib/node_authlink/README.md

 ## Installation

-Install this module using the [official Backdrop CMS instructions](https://backdropcms.org/guide/modules).
+Install this module using the [official Backdrop CMS instructions](https://docs.backdropcms.org/documentation/extend-with-modules).

 Configure the content types for you wish to use authorize links and create keys in a batch on the same form.

+### Key and URL display

 To actually display the key, for example to copy-paste, use Views.